 Much of the land to the north, east and south of the village is classed as flood zone 3.
 Areas within this zone have been shown to be at a 1% or greater probability of flooding from rivers or 0.5% or greater probability of flooding from the sea.
 A number drainage boards manage water levels in an area where there is a special need for drainage.
 Eye being on the edge of the fens is within in the area covered by one of these boards, the North Level Internal Drainage Board.
 Also find them on Twitter.

 Regional Agricultural Land Classification Maps show the agricultural land classifications at a regional level (ALC008 covers the Peterborough area).
 Farmland around the village varies from good to high quality.
 You can also find mineral resource maps here.
 The village lies on layers of brick clay, sand and gravel.
 Clay extraction ended in the 1990s but sand and gravel extraction still continues to the east.

 The map below shows the parish of Eye.
 The last change to the boundary was in 2007 when approximately 190 persons, 32 hectares was transferred to east ward following boundary changes in the Peterborough (Parishes) Order 2004.

-The east of the parish follows Cat’s Water, an ancient channel of the River Nene.
-Just to the south of the Lincolnshire border at the the northerly tip is Singlesole farm.
+The east of the parish follows Cat’s Water, previously known as the Muscat River, an ancient tributary of the River Nene.
+Just to the south of the Lincolnshire border at the northerly tip is Singlesole farm.
 In the 12th century in the time of Richard I it was the site of the hermitage of Singlesholt.
 In the 13th century a chapel dedicated to St. Michael was built there and in 1541 this was given to the Bishop of Peterborough Cathedral.
 None of this survives today but the farm retains a similar name.

 Map data licensed under OS OpenData.
 Contains Ordnance Survey data © Crown copyright and database right 2014.